Note: This article was updated with the latest available information on Feb. 3, 2021.

 Athiwat’s classmate Umakorn Thaimanee, who was also in the mall that day, said he was chatting with him on Line application, asking him for updates on the situation – until Athiwat went silent around 8pm.

-“He’s the hero that saved eight people’s lives,” Umakorn said.
+“He’s the hero that saved eight people’s lives,” said Umakorn, who studied with Athiwat at Nakhon Ratchasima Technical College.
 “He was bullied at school sometimes, but he never got mad.
 He got good grades and was a good person.
 When I found out, I fell to my knees and cried.”

 Dear’s mother Anong Somwung, worked as a janitor at the mall.
 She was also stuck inside the mall during the shooting.
 Athiwat reportedly used video calls and text messages to urge her to escape.